Data Quality Metric Library

 Consequence of Poor Quality Data

-Potential miscategorisation of ONRC and therefore reported ONRC Performance Measures results.
+Potential mis-categorisation of ONRC/ONF and therefore reported Network Characteristics and Performance Measures results.

 Potential reason(s) for not being at the expected standard unique to this metric